 You’re empathizing with your child’s feelings, but not breaking the unified stance.
 When you show empathy, your child also feels he’s understood and not so alone.
 Nevertheless, your child still must go along with the decision you’ve made with your spouse.

 But don’t throw your spouse under the bus.
-By that, I mean don’t disparage your spouse in any way.
-And emphasize to your child that this is a joint decision even if behind closed doors you and your spouse don’t completely agree.
+In other words, don’t disparage your spouse in any way.
+And tell your child that this is a joint decision even if behind closed doors, you and your spouse don’t completely agree.

 Consider the following scenario: